kids encyclopedia robot

 Early life, education, and career

-Acevero was born on October 23, 1990, in San Fernando, Trinidad; the youngest of six children to Ingrid Acevero (née Ingrid Renn) - a government employee and labor activist, and Michael Acevero - an insurance advisor and field underwriting manager.
-His paternal family is Afro-Venezuelan and his mother is Afro-Trinidadian.
+Acevero was born on October 23, 1990, in San Fernando, Trinidad; the youngest of six children to Ingrid (née Renn), a government employee and labor activist and Michael Acevero, an insurance agent.
+His paternal family are Afro-Venezuelan and his mother is Afro-Trinidadian.
 Acevero was raised in the town of Couva and attended Richmond Street Boys Anglican School in the capital, Port-of-Spain.
-He graduated from Couva Government Secondary School in 2007, where he excelled on the school's debate team.
-Later that year, his family immigrated to the United States, settling in Maryland.
-Acevero started college at 16, earning his associate degree in international relations from Montgomery College and a bachelor's degree in political science from the University of Maryland, Baltimore County (UMBC) in 2011 at the age of 20.
-He was a student activist in college, volunteered for political campaigns, and was active in the Maryland Democratic Party.
+He graduated from Couva Government Secondary School in 2007, where he excelled on the school's debate team and his family immigrated to the United States later that year, settling in Maryland.
+Acevero started college at 16, earning his associate degree in international relations from Montgomery College and a bachelor's degree in political science from the University of Maryland Baltimore County (UMBC) in 2011 at the age of 20.
+He was a student activist in college, volunteered for political campaigns and was active in the state Democratic Party.

-After college, Acevero worked as an issue organizer.
-He was involved in the successful Question 4 (Maryland Dream Act) and Question 6 (Marriage Equality) campaigns in 2012, which resulted in Maryland becoming the first state to approve both measures at the ballot box.
-Then, in 2014, he worked on transgender equality.
-In 2015, he was recognized by the National Black Justice Coalition as one of its "100 Black LGBTQ Emerging Leaders to Watch" for his advocacy and efforts to reform Maryland's justice system.
+Acevero worked as an issue organizer after college, first on the successful Question 4 (Maryland Dream Act) and Question 6 (Marriage Equality) campaigns in 2012—Maryland became the first state to approve both measures at the ballot box—and then in 2014 on transgender equality.
+He was recognized by the National Black Justice Coalition as one of its "100 Black LGBTQ Emerging Leaders to Watch" for his advocacy and efforts to reform Maryland's justice system.

-A Black Lives Matter activist, Acevero helped organize and participated in protests during the 2015 Freddie Gray unrest in Baltimore City.
-Acevero joined the coalition of activists and organizations that pushed for the repeal of Maryland's Law Enforcement Officers Bill of Rights (LEOBR) following Freddie Gray's death.
-Before running for office, he was involved in decarceration efforts in Maryland.
+A Black Lives Matter activist, Acevero helped organize and was involved in protests during the 2015 Freddie Gray unrest in Baltimore City.
+Acevero joined the coalition of activists and organizations that advocated for the repeal of Maryland's Law Enforcement Officers Bill of Rights (LEOBR) following Freddie Gray's death.
+Prior to running for office, he was involved in decarceration efforts in Maryland.

-Acevero joined the Maryland Fight for $15 campaign and organized low-wage workers and community groups to support raising the minimum wage in Montgomery County.
-The County Council overwhelmingly approved the bill, which was signed into law in 2017.
+Acevero joined the Maryland Fight for $15 campaign and organized low wage workers and community groups to support raising the minimum wage in Montgomery County.
+The County Council overwhelmingly approved the bill and it was signed into law in 2017.

 Maryland Legislature